MrCoderon/ProjectExpressJS-StarWarsApp/README.md

 cd ProjectExpressJS-StarWarsApp
 ```

-Install the Dependencies that are listed in the package.json file:
+Install the dependencies that are listed in the package.json file:

 ```
 npm install